 Jesus’ resurrection is the beginning of God’s new project not to snatch people away from earth to heaven but to colonize earth with the life of heaven.
 That, after all, is what the Lord’s prayer is about.
 NT Wright

-Jesus has sent us into the world to be a testimony of His gospel in the middle of everyday life.
+Jesus sends us into the world to be a testimony of His gospel amid everyday life.
 This includes both the nations and our neighborhoods.
-Across the street is just as important as across the ocean.
+Across the street, as well as across the ocean are important.

 - John 20:21…as the Father has sent Me, I also send you.

-Throughout the Bible, God gives us instruction for this every day missional life with the family of God
+Throughout the Bible, God gives us instructions for this everyday missional life with the family of God